-To resolve guideline violations, service providers may work with other University offices including but not limited to the U-M:
+To resolve guideline violations, service providers may work with other university offices including but not limited to:

 The U-M Standard Practice Guide provides additional responsible use guidelines applying to the use of networks, telecommunications services, and administrative data processing systems.